 If you're hesitant about using borax for your green cleaning due to health and safety concerns, then consider some great alternatives!
 (If you're still not sure, check out the article, "Is Borax a Good Green Cleaner?)

 You can easily substitute safer green cleaning ingredients in place of borax for all the uses commonly listed on the back of the "20 Mule Team Borax" box.
 Check out this list of borax's most common laundry and household uses and discover safe substitutes that are just as effective!

 Got hard water?
 Then try boosting the effectiveness of your laundry detergent with baking soda instead of borax.
 It lowers the pH of hard water just as well as borax does, but is gentler and not toxic.
-Check out this great DIY recipe for Bergamot Baking Soda Laundry Booster to get the scoop on how to use it in your laundry.
+Check out a great DIY recipe for Bergamot Baking Soda Laundry Booster to get the scoop on how to use it in your laundry.

 Zap odors with gentler ingredients like vinegar.
 You can use it as a room deodorizer in spray form, such as in this DIY All-Purpose Aromatic Vinegar Spray, or add it to your washing machine rinse cup to deal with a load of particularly smelly clothes.
 As a bonus, vinegar even acts as a natural fabric softener!
 Check out this great recipe for a lavender laundry rinse.